Health Insurance Overview

 - Is it important that you have access to specialists?

-- In the case of HMO and PPO plans, is there a wide selection of primary care physicians, specialists, and hospitals or clinics affiliated with the insurance?
+- Is there a wide selection of primary care physicians, specialists, and hospitals or clinics affiliated with the insurance?

 - Is there a maximum amount that the insurance will pay for each problem annually or over the lifetime of your coverage?

 To select the best insurance, you must consider your situation and that of any dependents.
-For instance, if you suffer from a chronic health condition, you should avoid purchasing insurance that exempts pre-existing conditions.
-If you choose an HMO or PPO, find out if there is a specialist in the network who can provide treatment.
-Some insurance plans have very low premiums, but have high deductibles, copayments, and many exemptions.
-These "catastrophic" plans provide little or no benefit for most medical problems.
-A catastrophic plan will not meet the opting out requirements of the Student Health Insurance plan.
+For instance, if you suffer from a chronic health condition, you should avoid purchasing insurance that exempts pre-existing conditions and determine if there is a specialist in the network who can provide treatment.
+Some insurance plans have very low premiums, but have high deductibles, copayments, out-of-pocket maximums, and many exemptions.

 Understanding Health Insurance Terminology

 It is helpful to understand some common health insurance terminology.
-It is vital that you read your health insurance policy carefully to understand how your health insurance company defines these terms and any others.
+It is vital that you read your health insurance policy carefully to understand how your health insurance company defines its terms.
+Please refer to the Student Health Insurance website’s glossary for common insurance policy terminology.

 Filing a Claim

 Read your insurance brochure to find out how and when claims for benefits should be filed with the insurance company.
 Also ask your health care provider or hospital if they will file the claim on your behalf.
 If not, will they require payment for services immediately or wait for your insurance to first pay the portion of your bill as provided under your plan?
 Be prepared to show your insurance card to your provider at the time of service.
-If you purchase insurance from a source other than the Student Health Insurance or an HMO, ask the company to give you a claim form when you buy the insurance.
 Keep copies of all bills and papers related to claims for at least one year.

 Using Health Insurance Wisely